nirajshr/flux-todo/README.md

-Todo app in Flux style
+#Todo app in Flux style
+A very simple ToDo app written with react-js and Flux style architecture.
+##How to get started?

-Run this at the root dir of the project: npm install npm run build-js
+Run this at the root dir of the project:

+    #!bash
+    npm install npm run build-js

-Then, point your browser to index.html
+Then, point your browser to "index.html" in root dir

-While doing dev work, kickoff the watchify script to automate build step npm run start
+While doing dev work, kickoff the watchify script to automate build step

+    #!bash
+    npm run start